There are plenty of investment moves you can make during a stock market crash, but this is not the obvious one.

 People like herding so investment markets move with momentum

 If you can understand why a $1.5 Billion hedge fund has decided to return money to investors, you will appreciate that the way investing is done today has changed dramatically.
-With all the gigantic index funds and lightening fast algorithm trading, stocks markets are primarily driven by a herding behaviour of all the participants in the market.
+With all the gigantic index funds and lightning fast algorithm trading, stocks markets are primarily driven by a herding behaviour of all the participants in the market.

 With this type of characteristics, I firmly believe a simple momentum strategy will work the wonder.
 If you met me for my investment advice, you know I divide stocks in the world into 3 major markets: